jklm264/My-Forensics-Notes/OSX_Forensics/AoMF_Mac.md

 Enumerate procs with `mac_psxview`.
 But can also do granular view with pslist, parents, pidhash, pgroup, sleads (shows session leader proc of each session), tasks

-- False indicators don't always mean bad stuff is happening.
+- False indicators in `mac_psxview` don't always mean bad stuff is happening.

 ## Proc Relationships